 Remember how last week in my Slow Cooker Coconut Chicken Curry post I told you that you could expect lots more curry recipes from me?

-This week, I’m sharing my recipe for Thai Green Curry with Eggplant!
+This week, I’m sharing my recipe for Thai Green Curry with Eggplant (also called aubergine)!

 If you haven’t worked with eggplant before, it may seem a little intimidating.
 It’s kind of weird and purple, right?

 I’ve always found eggplant to be a little bitter for my tastes, so I make sure to peel away all of the purple skin with a vegetable peeler, then dice it up and place it in a strainer with some salt to let the rest of the bitterness drain away.

 Once the eggplant has drained for about fifteen minutes, heat some oil in a pan and let it get screamin’ hot.

 Add the eggplant and let it get brown and blistered.
 This will caramelize the outside and add a nice flavor to the vegetable.

 This dish uses my Green Curry Sauce recipe.
 Take the extra few minutes to make the curry sauce from scratch – you won’t believe how easy it is and it will make your house smell amazing.

 The red peppers, spinach, and snow peas really bulk up this delicious dish.